 This comfortable lodge is located on the edge of the park near Fisher's Pan and the eastern entrance to Etosha.
 The rates are reasonable and the lodge is neat, small and an excellent base for families.

-Nineteen en-suite air-conditioned bungalows and family suites (with loft); open-air firelit dinners; swimming pool; bar; dining area; games room; lunch baskets; WiFi in camp; campsites & waterhole
+18 en-suite air-conditioned bungalows including 3 family suites (with loft); mosquito nets; hairdryers; safe; open-air firelit dinners; swimming pool; bar; dining area; games room; lunch baskets; WiFi in camp; campsites & waterhole

 Game drives on the private nature reserve and into Etosha; excellent birdwatching especially during the summer migrations; visit the Onkolo Hide; massage therapy.

 Onguma Private Nature Reserve is a chunk of wilderness that covers 20,000 hectares.
 Game viewing and birdwatching are excellent and the reserve has over 30 species of plains game as well as lion, cheetah and leopard.
 A family of black rhino have been introduced and there are more than 300 bird species on record.
 With Etosha and its populous waterholes just around the corner, you've got a spectacular wildlife safari in the making.